-If public comment is favorable, the Committee plans to bring this guidance to the Board of Directors in December 2017.
-Upon Board approval, the OPTN/UNOS will publish this guidance to the resources section of both the OPTN and other websites concurrently to when the policy changes to the adult heart allocation system are fully implemented.
-UNOS staff will work with the Committee to develop a training pertaining to the new heart allocation policy, specific to regional review board representatives and alternates.
+If the Board approves this proposal, the OPTN/UNOS will publish this guidance to the resources section of both the OPTN and other websites concurrently to when the policy changes to the adult heart allocation system are fully implemented.
+UNOS staff will work with the Committee to develop a training pertaining to the new heart allocation policy, specific to RB representatives and alternates.
 The content of this guidance will be included as part of that training.
 This proposal will not require programming in UNetSM.